Luke Weaver: New York Yankees

 On September 12, 2023, the New York Yankees claimed Weaver off of waivers.
 He made three starts, pitching to a 3.38 ERA and 16 strikeouts in 13 2/3 innings.
 He became a free agent following the season and the Yankees signed him to a one-year contract with a $2.5 million club option for 2025 on January 19, 2024.

-For the 2024 season, Weaver pitched as a reliever.
-Beginning in September, Weaver served as the Yankees' closer following struggles from Clay Holmes.
+Beginning in September 2024, Weaver served as the Yankees' closer following struggles from Clay Holmes.
 On September 6, he earned his first career save, pitching a scoreless ninth inning against the Chicago Cubs at Wrigley Field.
-Weaver converted all four of his save chances in September, producing 25 strikeouts over 12 innings and holding opposing hitters to a .438 OPS during the month.
+Weaver converted all four of his save chances in September, producing 25 strikeouts over 12 innings and holding opposing hitters to a .438 on-base plus slugging during the month.
 In 84 innings pitched, Weaver had a 2.89 ERA and 103 strikeouts compared to just 26 walks.

 Weaver remained the Yankees' closer to begin their postseason run.
-In the 2024 ALDS, Weaver saved all three wins against the Royals, striking out five and allowing no runs in four innings.
-Weaver blew his first career save in Game 3 of the ALCS against the Cleveland Guardians, but he rebounded in Game 5, pitching two scoreless innings and earning the win as the Yankees advanced to the 2024 World Series.
-In November 2024, the Yankees exercised the club option on Weaver's contract.
+In the American League (AL) Division Series, Weaver saved all three wins against the Royals, striking out five and allowing no runs in four innings.
+Weaver blew his first career save in Game 3 of the AL Championship Series against the Cleveland Guardians, but he rebounded in Game 5, pitching two scoreless innings and earning the win as the Yankees advanced to the World Series.
+In November, the Yankees exercised the club option on Weaver's contract.
 Since 2024, Weaver's entrance song at home games has been "Dream Weaver" by Gary Wright.

 During the offseason, the Yankees traded for Devin Williams, who became the team's closer.
-On April 27, manager Aaron Boone announced that Williams was being demoted, and Weaver returned to the role.
-He strained his hamstring while warming up on June 1 and was placed two days later on the injured list.
+On April 27, manager Aaron Boone announced that Williams' demotion, and Weaver returned to the role.
+Weaver strained his hamstring while warming up on June 1 and was placed two days later on the injured list.
 In 64 appearances for New York, Weaver logged a 3.62 ERA with 72 strikeouts and eight saves over 64 2/3 innings pitched.

+New York Mets

+On December 22, 2025, Weaver signed a two-year, $22 million contract with the New York Mets.
+In 44 innings of work, Weaver achieved 45 strikeouts and a 1.84 ERA for the Mets.

+Pittsburgh Pirates

+On August 3, 2026, the Mets traded Weaver to the Pittsburgh Pirates in exchange for Sammy Stafura.

 Personal life

-Weaver is married to Olivia Weaver.
-They welcomed their first child, a daughter, in October 2019.
+Weaver is married.
+They welcomed their first child in October 2019.
 Weaver is a Christian.